 (3) Acute care hospital--A hospital that provides acute care services.

+(4) Adoption Assistance (AA)--The Medicaid eligibility group for members enrolled in the Adoption Assistance Program.

+(5) Adoption Assistance Program--The program administered by the Department of Family and Protective Services (DFPS) under 40 TAC Chapter 700, Subchapter H (relating to Adoption Assistance Program).

-(4) Agreement or Contract--The formal, written, and legally enforceable contract and amendments thereto between HHSC and an MCO.
+(6) Agreement or Contract--The formal, written, and legally enforceable contract and amendments thereto between HHSC and an MCO.